🧱

 Pitfalls:

-1. Statistics can be wrong — Spark uses file size, not post-filter size
+1. Statistics can be wrong — Spark uses file size, not post-filter size.
+A 1 GB table filtered down to 1 MB?
+Spark still sees 1 GB and won't broadcast.

-2. Driver OOM — Driver collects the broadcast table before sending
+2. Driver OOM — Driver collects the broadcast table before sending.
+If the table is bigger than expected, the driver crashes.

-3. Memory per executor — Total memory = table_size × num_executors (broadcast replicated everywhere)
+3. Memory per executor — Total memory = table_size x num_executors (broadcast replicated everywhere).
+A 9 MB table with 100 executors = 900 MB of cluster memory used.

 When NOT to broadcast: